224 Step Three: Identify the Abilities and Limitations of the Individual

 It is never appropriate to ask an applicant if he or she has a disability.
 However, it is always appropriate to ask an applicant to describe or demonstrate how he or she will be able to perform the essential functions of the job, with or without a reasonable accommodation.

-You must refer the applicant to the RAC for an in-depth analysis of the applicant’s ability to perform the essential functions of the position if, based upon the applicant’s response, you must determine any of the following:
+The supervisor or manager must refer the applicant to the RAC for an in-depth analysis of the applicant’s ability to perform the essential functions of the position if, based upon the applicant’s response, the supervisor or manager determines any of the following:

 224.5 Defining Abilities and Limitations: Employees

-For employees requesting reasonable accommodation, consider medical and other information provided by the employee to determine the following:
+For employees requesting reasonable accommodation, the supervisor or manager must consider medical and other information provided by the employee to determine the following:

 Ask the employee what he or she thinks is needed to enable him or her to perform the job.
 Alternatively, districts and areas, as well as Headquarters, have RACs to whom you may refer a decision on accommodating an employee if you are unsure about the requesting employee’s abilities and limitations.